brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 ### Flavio Copes is 'waaaay smarter than I (no&nbsp;kidding)

+On the day this week when I was deciding whether to revert to Hugo, I encountered one particular article that made my decision a lot easier, if not less personally embarrassing given the big deal I'd made about the short-lived change.

-Back in January, Mr. Copes, a well-known developer and prolific tech blogger (not to mention Hugo user), wrote a piece called "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)."
-Among his many salient-as-usual points:
+Back in January, Flavio Copes, the well-known developer and prolific tech blogger (not to mention Hugo user), wrote a piece called "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)."
+Among his many salient-as-usual points (and the boldfacing is all his):

 > .&nbsp;.&nbsp;. if you want to create a blog and be serious at it, then use the most boring and bulletproof thing you can find.
 Definitely **don’t work on your blog infrastructure if you want to do any serious blogging**.
 >